 But there’s good news.
 A number of tried and tested methods have been shown to help increase both engagement and retention, meaning more active, loyal app users.

 Providing a seamless onboarding experience can help significantly reduce abandonment rates.
 The more difficult it is to begin using an app – too many steps to sign up, too many information fields, confusing features/functions, etc. – the more likely users are to abandon it.

 The first-time user experience in imperative.
 Apart from ensuring users don’t abandon the app, effective onboarding has been shown to increase user lifetime value by up to 500%.
 The following steps can help you create an intuitive, frictionless app onboarding process.

 - make logins and account creation easy (reduce steps for a signup, offer multiple registration options, etc).

 - don’t overload users with information from the get-go.
 Instead, offer feature/functionality education as the user gets to those features

 - teach through action to expose gestures/actions needed in the app experience

 Example of the seamless onboarding process.
 Image by Helen Park, Hootsuite

 2. Push Notifications

 Push messaging serves very specific and important functions.
 For one, it helps remind users that they’ve downloaded your app, which is important when you’re competing for valuable real estate on a user’s device.
-Implemented effectively, it can also help encourage usage through targeting messages based on behavioural data and preferences (more on this below).
+Implemented effectively, it can also help encourage usage through targeting messages based on behavioral data and preferences (more on this below).
 For applications that serve very specific functions and aren’t likely to drive daily usage, it can help engage users by providing them a compelling reason to return (for example, a discount or promotion on a service/product).